 HVAC filters help your heating and cooling units run at peak efficiency while providing your home with clean, quality air.
 Filters use MERV ratings to indicate the performance level of the filter.
 But, what exactly is a MERV rating and what makes one rating differ from another?
-We’ve got your answers right here.
+We’ve got your answers about air filter ratings right here!

 What is a MERV rating?